 HOW TO ADJUST YOUR GOGGLES

-These swimming goggles mould to the shape of your face without needing to be excessively tight.
+These swimming goggles fit the morphology of your face without needing to be over-tightened.

 Goggles that are too tight can cause discomfort, leave marks and even create water inlet holes.

 It is not necessary to press against the lenses with your hands, a light suction effect is usually enough for swimming sessions without water inlet holes.